 - What To Do In Venice, Italy

 Any questions about the Venice Carnival?
 Which photo was your favorite?
-Drop me a message in the comments below!
+Join the conversation on Facebook, Instagram, or Twitter to share!